pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 that in fact, its colorimetric equation is not perceptually correct.
 What it's doing is changing the saturation (which is its intention), but at the same time it also changes the hue and brightness (which becomes awkward).
-We pass the pill around calling it a Velvia creative effect, supposedly reproducing the eponymous film from Fuji.
 The problem is that it seems to have been optimized for non-linear RGB.
 As a result, it is the kind of module that is typically unpredictable.

 *Prefer color balance.*